d-ries/linux-essentials/06_software/100_solutions.md

 snap info btop

 ## Task 11
 Install the snap `btop`
 sudo snap install btop

 ## Task 12
 Run btop
+btop

 ## Task 13
-Show a list op installed snaps snap list
+Show a list op installed snaps
+snap list

 ## Task 14
 Remove the snap btop
 sudo snap remove btop

 ## Task 15
-Show a list op installed snaps snap list
+Show a list op installed snaps
+snap list

 ## Task 16
-snap changes (historiek)
+Show the history of changes in snap snap changes

 ## Task 17
 Check if the snap 'asciiquarium' exists.
-Read some info about the snap, install it and run it snap search asciiquarium snap info asciiquarium sudo snap install asciiquarium asciiquarium ctrl+c
+Read some info about the snap, install it and run it
+snap search asciiquarium
+snap info asciiquarium
+sudo snap install asciiquarium
+asciiquarium
+ctrl+c

 ## Task 18
 Try to install the minetest client on your Ubuntu Desktop and connect with the server to play the game.
 After installation you will find mimetest between your applicataions in the GUI.
 Make sure that your minetest server is runnen.
 If not, use ctrl+r and search for mimetest untill you see the following command: minetest --server --world ~/linuscraft/serverfiles/myworld --logfile ~/linuscraft/serverfiles/logfile.txt

 sudo apt install minetest